semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

   - VAR2=B
 ```

-This is a way of exposing secrets to your jobs from the agent, instead of using Semaphore secrets.
+This is a way of exposing secrets to your jobs via an agent, instead of using Semaphore secrets.

 ### `files`

-Files to inject into the docker container running the job, when using docker containers.
-When using the command line argument `--files`, the agent expects a comma-separated list of `/some/host/file=/some/container/file`:
+You can inject files into the container running the job when using docker containers.
+When using the command line argument `--files`, the agent expects a comma-separated list of `/some/host/file=/some/container/file` files:

 ```
 agent start \